hbctraining/main/Where to Start/intro.md

 E.g. A cluster “Node” that has eight “quad"-core CPUs, means that node has 32 cores (ability to process 32 computations at a time).

-The data on a cluster is also stored differently than what we are used to with our laptops and desktops, in that it is not computer- or node-specific storage, but all of the data is available to all the nodes in a cluster.
+The data on a cluster is also stored differently than what we are used to with our laptops and desktops, in that it is not computer- or node-specific storage, but it is external and is available to all the nodes in a cluster.
 This ensures that you don't have to worry about which node is working on your analysis.

 ### Why use the cluster or an HPC environment?